wpeka/wplegalpages/README.md

 No. WP Legal Pages not support multisite network.
 You will have to install it on each site separately.

 ## Changelog ##
+### 2.3.5 ###
+Feature: Added CCPA and Terms and Conditions policy templates.
+Update: Made compatible with WordPress 5.3.2.

 ### 2.3.4 ###
 Update: Updated link for show credit.
 Update: Made compatible with WordPress 5.3.1.